drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L03/slides.md

 ## Essential Security Practices | Access Control

 Access control is the process of restricting access to sensitive data and operations in your database.
-Here are some best practices for access control:

 1. **Role-Based Access Control**: Use roles to group users together and assign permissions to the group as a whole.